khulnasoft-bot/github-actions-sandbox/docs/en/docs/help-fastapi.md

 * [Help others with questions in GitHub](#help-others-with-questions-in-github){.internal-link target=_blank} (see the section above).
 * [Review Pull Requests](#review-pull-requests){.internal-link target=_blank} (see the section above).

 Those two tasks are what **consume time the most**.
-That's the main work of maintaining FastAPI.
+That's the main work of maintaining ReadyAPI.

-If you can help me with that, **you are helping me maintain FastAPI** and making sure it keeps **advancing faster and better**. 🚀
+If you can help me with that, **you are helping me maintain ReadyAPI** and making sure it keeps **advancing faster and better**. 🚀

 ## Join the chat

-Join the 👥 <a href="https://discord.gg/VQjSZaeJmf" class="external-link" target="_blank">Discord chat server</a> 👥 and hang out with others in the FastAPI community.
+Join the 👥 <a href="https://discord.gg/VQjSZaeJmf" class="external-link" target="_blank">Discord chat server</a> 👥 and hang out with others in the ReadyAPI community.

 !!! tip
-    For questions, ask them in <a href="https://github.com/tiangolo/fastapi/discussions/new?category=questions" class="external-link" target="_blank">GitHub Discussions</a>, there's a much better chance you will receive help by the [FastAPI Experts](fastapi-people.md#experts){.internal-link target=_blank}.
+    For questions, ask them in <a href="https://github.com/khulnasoft/readyapi/discussions/new?category=questions" class="external-link" target="_blank">GitHub Discussions</a>, there's a much better chance you will receive help by the [ReadyAPI Experts](readyapi-people.md#experts){.internal-link target=_blank}.

     Use the chat only for other general conversations.

-There is also the previous <a href="https://gitter.im/tiangolo/fastapi" class="external-link" target="_blank">Gitter chat</a>, but as it doesn't have channels and advanced features, conversations are more difficult, so Discord is now the recommended system.
+There is also the previous <a href="https://gitter.im/khulnasoft/readyapi" class="external-link" target="_blank">Gitter chat</a>, but as it doesn't have channels and advanced features, conversations are more difficult, so Discord is now the recommended system.

 ### Don't use the chat for questions